hlotvonen/glyph-drawing-club-blog/src/posts/2025-04-01-the-small-house-of-ibms-code-page-437.md

     <figcaption>1981 IBM PC Technical Reference</figcaption>
 </figure>

+Was it intended to be delta all along?

-But... the 1982 edition of [*IBM BASIC Manual*](https://archive.org/details/IBMBASICAV1.10Manual/page/n483/mode/2up) displays 0x7F definitely as a **house**!
-What is going on?
+But of course it's not so simple.
+The 1982 edition of [*IBM BASIC Manual*](https://archive.org/details/IBMBASICAV1.10Manual/page/n483/mode/2up) displays the very same code point 0x7F very unambiguously as a **house**!

 <figure class="u-image-full-width">
     {% image